Zoomed Image

 1. Open the problem record

-2. Navigate to the Related Assets or Sub-tasks tab
+2. Go to the Relationships tab

-3. Use copy/paste or drag-and-drop to link the related incidents
+3. Link the related incidents there

 Escalation